from the collection of the New York Public Library

 An hour and a half later Police Captain Chapman estimated the number at 40,000, blocking 6th Avenue from 17th Street to 22nd.
 When the doors to the store were finally opened, one patrolman suffered two broken ribs in the crush of the crowd.
 Upstairs in the bicycle department “The counter was overturned.
 The railings were broken.
 Cases of wheels were knocked down and men in trying to extricate themselves stepped on the bicycles and broke some,” reported The New York Times.
 “During the trouble dresses were torn and a few women fainted.
 No one besides the policemen were hurt much.”

 There had never been any bicycles on sale that day.

 By 1904 Henry Siegel, whom Joseph Devorkin called “the Napoleon of the Department Store Industry,” was financially over-extended.
 He sold his department store to Joseph B. Greenhut for $500,000.
 Greenhut later reported that Siegel cried during the transaction.
 Greenhut’s timing, however, was bad.

-In 1902 Roland Macy had moved his business uptown to 34th Street, building a block-encompassing Palladian emporium.
+In 1902 the Macy Department Store had moved uptown to a block-encompassing emporium on West 34th Street.
 Little by little the shopping district followed.
 By 1915 Greenhut’s store failed.
 Although he reorganized and reopened, it lasted only three years, closing for good in 1918.